Motivational therapy: Method

 The focus of motivational therapy is to encourage a patient to develop a negative view of their substance use (contemplation), along with a desire to change their behavior (determination to change).
 A motivational therapist does not explicitly advocate change and tends to avoid directly contradicting their patient, but instead expresses empathy, rolls with resistance, and supports self-efficacy.
 Relapses in addictive behaviors are part of the treatment and are not considered a step back or a failure to advance in treatment.

 Often, a methadone or similar program is used in conjunction with motivational therapy.

 Some suggest that the success of motivational therapy is highly dependent on the quality of the therapist involved and, like all therapies, has no guaranteed result.
 Others explain the frequent successes of motivational therapy by noting that the patient is the ultimate source of change, choosing to reduce their dependency on drugs.

 Motivational therapies are focused specifically on a person's needs, or on what their problems may be.
-Sessions are usually short the first time you see a patient, but time can vary the next few sessions.
-During these times there are different methods and techniques used by the therapist.
+The duration of the first session is typically short, but may lengthen over the following sessions.
+During these sessions there are different methods and techniques used by the therapist.